 The comprehensive capabilities of Wondershare Mockitt make it the perfect free alternative to Adobe XD.
 You can upgrade from the free version to access advanced and powerful features that can stand toe-to-toe with any top design and prototype software.
 Top features include an extensive and easily manageable asset library, UI design tools that are user-friendly, easy-to-create prototypes that are richly interactive, automated code generation for CSS/Android/Swift, one-click multi-magnification slice file creation, URL-based real-time inspect, and robust handoffs to developers.

 One of the important features is the ability to access your designs from anywhere, which allows for multi-user collaboration and faster turnaround times for you and your clients.
 Cloud collaboration and link sharing are made very easy, so all stakeholders, including clients, developers, designers, and project managers always have a clear view of what they need to see.

-- Comprehensive UI design creation features
+- Comprehensive UI and UX design creation features

 - Large asset library, with upcoming support for a shared team library

 - Online access from any Internet-connected device

 - A large bank of transition and gesture effects to animate your prototypes

 - Drag to import images from other sources and make them interactive

 - Easy handoff with convenient code inspect and automated style code generation for multiple platforms